zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 ```
 In this example the Ingress Controller will use the configuration from the first policy reference `basic-auth-policy-one`, and ignores `basic-auth-policy-two`.

-### JWT
+### JWT Using Local Kubernetes Secret

 > Note: This feature is only available in NGINX Plus.

 The JWT policy configures NGINX Plus to authenticate client requests using JSON Web Tokens.

-For example, the following policy will reject all requests that do not include a valid JWT in the HTTP header `token`:
+The following example policy will reject all requests that do not include a valid JWT in the HTTP header `token`:
 ```yaml
 jwt:
   secret: jwk-secret